wrought/wireless-networking-in-the-developing-world/wndw.md

--   •The known good.
+-   The known good.
 This idea applies to hardware, as well as software.
     A known good is any component that you can replace in a complex system to verify that its counterpart is in good, working condition.
     For example, you may carry a tested Ethernet cable in a tool kit.
 If